Welcome to the Rocky Mountain Chapter of

 Breaking Bread with Fred

 Chapter members and guests welcomed former Club president Alfred McLaren and his wife Avery (back row, third and fourth from left) back to Boulder for a terrific lunch at the Hotel Boulderado on July 19.
 Fred, who recently celebrated his 91st birthday, regaled us with his tales of military service as a submarine captain.
-He […] Explore more…
+He had definite opinions about the Titan disaster and remains hopeful that new safety regulations will come from the investigation of the accident.
+Explore more…

 -